Background on Intel Xeon Scalable Single CPU

 In the second generation - Cascade Lake SP models, denoted by a 2 in the second digit of the model number - a new feature was added called Deep Learning Boost.
 It uses AVX 512 and some additional circuitry to increase performance in select machine learning workloads.

 |Product Line||Xeon Scalable|

 |Clock Speed||2.20 GHz|

 |Trusted Execution Technology||Yes|

-Configure a custom workstation with the Intel Xeon Scalable Silver 4214 2.2GHz Twelve Core 16.5MB 85W.
+Configure a custom computer with the Intel Xeon Scalable Silver 4214 2.2GHz Twelve Core 16.5MB 85W.